katholt/reddog-nf/README.md

 ## TODO
+* Investigate use of async non-nf process code so we can:
     * Validate some input readsets
-* Handle merge targets that have not been generated
-    - allele matrices, mapping stats
     * Warn when read quality assessment is requested on merge run but merge has fastqc data
-* Replace sort\_allele\_matrix list/string handling with
-    `var instanceof List ? var : [var]`
+* Mapping stats column rename for total\_reads?
+    * I think this should read replicon\_total\_reads or equivalent
 * Ingroup/outgroup logic is found in two places, should we use a library at this point?
     - implemented once during mapping stats aggregation and again for merge mapping stats tables
 * Read validation as process using a local executor?